orion-rs/orion/CONTRIBUTING.md

 All pull requests should be opened against the `master` branch.

-If your pull request is still work-in-progress, make the title of the pull request start with `WIP:`.
+If your pull request is still work-in-progress, make the title of the pull request start with `WIP:` or open it as a draft via GitHub.